Italian Wedding Meatball Soup

 Step 3

 Sauté veggies.
 Heat a stock pot over medium-high heat.
 Add olive oil and then the carrots, celery, and onion.
-Sauté until softened, about 4-5 minutes.
+Sauté until slightly softened, about 4-5 minutes.
 Then add the minced garlic and cook for another 30 seconds.

 Step 4